ejedev/PyRecover/README.md

 - GUI for the builder
 - Better backend with a login system
 - Support for multiple uploads (right now it only lets you have one data file.)

+# Disclaimer
+This program is made for educational and personal use only.
+It is not to be used to steal others passwords and I'm not responsible for any consequences should you get caught doing so.